The Most Probable Behaviour of the Dark Energy Equation of State Indicates a Thawing Quintessence Field: Tomographic Alcock-Paczy\'nski Test with Redshift-Space Correlation Function II: Result

 \subsection{Likelihood Analysis}

 We choose a reference redshift, $z_{\rm ref}$, and measure the CF shape difference between $z_i$ and $z_{\rm ref}$

 where $z_i\neq z_{\rm ref}$ and $\Delta\nxi^{\rm{sys}}$ is the correction taking care of the intrinsic shape change due to gravitational evolution, survey sample variation, ﬁber-collision effect, and various other observational effects \citep{2023ApJ...953...98D}. $\Delta\nxi^{\rm{sys}}$ is obtained as described in the previous section.
+For the likelihood estimation below, we use the data points of $\Delta\nxi$ within the radius range of $s = 6–15\, \rm{Mpc/h}$ \citep{2019ApJ...881..146P,2023ApJ...953...98D}.

 We perform a joint analysis taking into account the correlations between different $z_i$ bins for a fixed $z_{\rm ref}$ The likelihood for any adopted cosmology and the reference redshift $z_{\rm ref}$ chosen is given by $\mathcal{L}_{z_{\rm ref}}={\rm exp}(-\chi^2_{z_{\rm ref}}/2)$, where